Jilong-Jerome/sociality-in-spiders-dead-end/Genome_Annotation/README.md

 ## Gene Synteny
 The workflow for GENESPACE analysis can be found in [workflow.py](https://github.com/Jilong-Jerome/sociality-in-spiders-dead-end/blob/main/Genome_Annotation/genespace/workflow.py)

-The GENESPACE require the genome annotation file in GFF3 and protein sequence fasta file from all species as the input.
+The GENESPACE require the genome annotation file in GFF3 and protein sequence fasta file from all the six species with chromosome level assemblies as the input.